awillats/clinc/OUTLINE.md

     - gain
     - bias
     - spiking threshold

+<a name='figure-props'></a>
+![](figures/misc_figure_sketches/intrinsic_network_params.png)
+### Figure PROPS: impact of intrinsic network properties on identifiability
+  - *(e.g. Identification of excitatory-inhibitory links and network topology in large-scale neuronal assemblies from multi-electrode recordings)*
+  - comparison to predicted IDSNR

 - **impact of circuit structure**
 - degree of nodes
   - in/out-degree
   - of source - $i$
-    - of target - $i$
+  - of target - $j$
 - presence of indirect correlations
 - presence of feedback loops
 - \# of circuits in equivalence class

-![](figures/misc_figure_sketches/intrinsic_network_params.png)
+<a name='figure-motif'></a>
+🏞️
-### Figure: impact of intrinsic network properties on identifiability
+### Figure MOTIF: Interaction of network structure and intervention location on identifiability
-  - *(e.g. Identification of excitatory-inhibitory links and network topology in large-scale neuronal assemblies from multi-electrode recordings)*
-  - comparison to predicted IDSNR

 ### *Impact of intervention*
 - intervention types
   - passive observation